mattermost/docs/source/help/settings/account-settings.rst

 **Account Settings > General > Email**.

-If your System Administrator has enabled **Email Batching**, you will have additional options under this settings to select how often email notifications will be sent.
+If your System Administrator has enabled **Email Batching**, you will have additional options under this setting to select how often email notifications will be sent.
 All notifications received over this time period are combined and sent in a single email.